ihmeuw/vivarium/docs/source/concepts/model_specification/yaml_basics.rst

 --------

 A mapping, or key-value pairing, is formed using a colon `:`.
-This corresponds to an entry from the ``dictionary`` data structure from python, and there is no notion of ordering.
+This corresponds to an entry from the ``dictionary`` data structure from Python, and there is no notion of ordering.
 Mappings can be specified in block format or inline, however we recommend block format so that is what we will show an example of here.
 In block format, mappings are separated onto new lines, and indentation